What is the goal of your workflow? What problem does it solve, or how does it help you?

 =AND($D2="Transfer",$E2<0)

-- Replace “Transfer” with the name of the category you use for your “Transfer In” transactions (same as you choose for cell L12 on the Transfers sheet) replacing “Transfer” with the name of the category you use for your “Transfer In” transactions (same as you choose for cell L12 on the Transfers sheet), and where column D is Category and E is Amount.
+- Replace “Transfer” with the name of the category you use for your “Transfer Out” transactions (same as you choose for cell L12 on the Linked Transfers sheet) replacing “Transfer” with the name of the category you use for your “Transfer Out” transactions (same as you choose for cell L12 on the Linked Transfers sheet), and where column D is Category and E is Amount.
 Set Fill Color to light gray 1, Text Color to Dark gray 4.

 Optional Transfer In ‘Linked’ Formatting Rule